-Treatment includes components of psycho-education, cognitive behavioural therapy (CBT), sex therapy, mindfulness and psychotherapy, and occasionally medicines.
+Treatment includes components of psycho-education, cognitive behavioural therapy, sex therapy, mindfulness and psychotherapy, mitigation of biological and pharmacological risk factors, and occasionally medicines.

 Women's sexual dysfunctions include a spectrum of disorders that are typically multi-factorial in aetiology and include sexual interest/arousal disorder (SIAD), female orgasmic disorder (FOD), and genito-pelvic penetration pain disorder (GPPPD), which combines the frequently overlapping diagnoses of vaginismus and dyspareunia.

 There are three criteria for diagnosing a sexual disorder: symptoms need to have persisted for a minimum of 6 months, they need to have been experienced in all or almost all (75% to 100%) sexual encounters, and to have caused clinically significant distress.
 Poor mental health, stress, and low levels of emotional intimacy between the partners correlate closely with dysfunction, whereas serum levels of sex hormones do not.

 Vaginismus and dyspareunia, now grouped as GPPPD, are specific conditions that will not be covered in this topic.
 See Assessment of dyspareunia.